 DEFENSE VERDICT IN PREMISES CASE

-Finally, Ms. Morales and company embraced the testimony of an employee who had previously appeared to sink their case.
+Finally, the defense embraced the testimony of an employee who had previously appeared to sink their case.
 An employee had confirmed in deposition that the roof of the store leaked constantly, and that the Plaintiff had fallen from water on the floor.
 The Plaintiff’s lawyers had hitched their wagon to this apparently devastating testimony, ignoring the fact that the store security footage revealed that the employee had been truthful in that she simply repeated what the Plaintiff told her caused his fall.
-Ms. Morales broke down the video frame by frame in closing, showing that the Plaintiff had not been truthful with his physicians nor the jury about how the incident happened.
+The defense broke down the video frame by frame in closing, showing that the Plaintiff had not been truthful with his physicians nor the jury about how the incident happened.
 Unprepared for this turn of events, the Plaintiff lawyers instead threw million dollar per diem arguments and attempted to charm the now skeptical jury.
 By this point, the formerly skeptical judge also saw what had been occurring all along: Plaintiff’s case was simply a house of cards with sky high demands and no foundation in the actual facts of the event.
 The jury agreed, dispatching the once confident Plaintiff’s lawyers back to Jacksonville with a defense verdict and sending the Plaintiff away with nothing, despite generous settlement offers on the table.

 # # #